steffest/AurelisPlayer/README.md

 Desktop browser will default to HTML5 audio
 Mobile browser will default to Web Audio API
 This allows for multiple concurrent audio playback on mobile.
-The drawback is that all audio must be preloaded
+The drawback is that all audio must be preloaded on mobile browsers.

 Example